-Fun, original, and endearing, On the Fence is a romantic comedy about finding yourself and finding love where you least expect.
+On the Fence is a sweet and satisfying read about finding yourself and finding love where you least expect it.

 Friends, if you are looking for an author to marathon read or to add to your readathon pile, I can totally vouch for Kasie West.
 Her writing is like a magical unicorn, there are swoons, interesting themes, strong characters and positive female friendships in all of her books to date.
 Guys, I think I might need a card because I am totally joining Kasie West’s fan club.
 On The Fence, her book that comes out in July was SO ADORABLE I CANNOT EVEN.
 Like, I might get shouty caps in this review and that is okay because sometimes you need a shout to convey all of your overwhelming feelings and thoughts.
 Guys, I think that out of all of her books, I liked On The Fence the best.
 I kind of wish it could be July right this second so that you would read this book and then you could pop on here and swoon with me.
 But, because it’s not, I will write this review in hopes that it will convinced you that you need to request this one on Edelweiss or that you need to pre-order it from your bookstore of choice, because trust, this is going to be the perfect summer read for you.